TrailingDots/easy_py_messaging/examples/step1/README.md

 This code provides a fast demonstration of the power of our logging model.

-Installing PyZMQ is a prerequesite.
+Installing PyZMQ and ZeroMQ is a prerequesite.

 To run this demo, open three terminals.